stormatics/pg_cirrus/3-node-cluster/README.md

 Copy ~/.ssh/id_rsa.pub file content from pg_cirrus node and run the following command on primary, standby1 and standby2 nodes
 - mkdir -p ~/.ssh && echo '<$PG_CIRRUS_NODE_ID_RSA.PUB>' >> ~/.ssh/authorized_keys && chmod 700 ~/.ssh && chmod 600 ~/.ssh/authorized_keys

-Finally test your SSH connection by connecting to each node from pg_cirrus node
+Finally, test your SSH connection by connecting to each node from the pg_cirrus node

 **NOTE**
 - On AWS/EC2, update the inbound rule for the primary, standby1 and standby2 node to allow All ICMP - IPv4 traffic from the pg_cirrus node.